flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 From the hardware side, the console relies on switches to detect if a Game Boy or Game Boy Color cartridge is inserted.
 A **shape detector** in the cartridge slot effectively identifies the type of cartridge and allows the CPU to read its state.
 It is assumed that some component of CPU AGB reads that value and automatically powers off the hardware not needed in GBC mode.

-From the software side, there is a special 16-bit register called 'REG_DISPCNT' which can alter many properties of the display, but one of its bits sets the console to 'GBC mode'.
+From the software side, there is a special 16-bit register called `REG_DISPCNT` which can alter many properties of the display, but one of its bits sets the console to 'GBC mode'.
 At first, I struggled to understand exactly when the GBA tries to update this register.
 Luckily, some developers helped to clarify this:

 > I think what happens during GBC boot is that it checks the switch (readable at REG_WAITCNT 0x4000204), does the fade (a very fast fade, hard to notice), then finally switches to GBC mode (BIOS writes to REG_DISPCNT 0x4000000), stopping the ARM7.
 >